raphael-group/hotnet2/README_HC.md

 For example, vertices `a` and `b` condense into a single component after the addition of weight `12.0`.
 The later addition of `35.0` combines the component containing both `a` and `b` with the component containing only `g` into a single component containing `a`, `b`, and `g`.
 The eventual addition of `50.0` completes the tree, combining `a`, `b`, `c`, `d`, `e`, `f`, and `g` into a single component.

+To convert this specialized tree representation to the more standard Newick format, run

+    newick_representation = newick(T)

+The output is a string representing the tree:

+`newick_representation`:

+    (f:50.0,(d:16.0,e:16.0):34.0,(c:45.0,(g:35.0,(a:12.0,b:12.0):23.0):10.0):5.0);

 To find the clusters formed from the hierarchical decomposition, run

-    weights,clusters = cluster(V,T,increasing)
+    weights,clusters = cluster(T)

-where `increasing = True` once again.
 The output is a collection of condensing weights and a collection of vertex clusters:

 `weights`: